Cheerleading (Cheer) is one of the fastest growing sports in Australia and is a fantastic team sport.

 In 2015, Brady took on the role of head coach at Bullets Allstars and is enjoying this new chapter of his career unfold.

-We have four junior coaches supporting us including Mill Guerra, Lucas King, Lizzie Lewis-Williams and Alex Hille.
+We have five junior coaches supporting us including Mill Guerra, Lucas King, Alex Hille and Emma Goodman.
 Junior coaches are present in all our cheerleading classes and assist the coaches with building the athletes' skills, providing a fun, safe and enjoyable atmosphere.
-All or our junior coaches are credentialled or are in the process of gaining their credentials.
+All or our junior coaches are credentialled with USASF Level 2 and above!